 A more meaningful event, to me, was held two days before on Petersburgerplatz in nearby Friedrichshain, where a few hundred people gathered to protest the Bayer-Monsanto merger.
 It was organized by farmers, bakers, bee-keepers, and environmentalists.
 Some in the crowd wore bee costumes; one man came as a bear (to show love for honey, presumably).
 I joined the marchers as they proceeded down the boulevard toward Frankfurter Tor.

 Meanwhile, the Lincoln daily newspaper reports an effort to save monarch butterflies and other pollinators by planting milkweed, but treads lightly on who and what is killing the pollinators off.
 That would be, in significant part, the Bayers and Monsantos of the world.
 It will take more than planting milkweed for pollinators to recover, and more than using pesticides and herbicides carefully as directed, as this and other such articles always advise.
 It is the ubiquitous use of these products that is the problem, not a matter of following application directions.
 This is the issue that must be faced.
-We are burning and looting our natural resources.
+We are burning and looting our natural resources, 21st century style.